sethjuarez/numl/Docs/getting-started/index.md

 # Running the code

-1. From the comand line run `dotnet restore`
+1. From the command line run `dotnet restore`
 2. Once the process is complete run `dotnet run`

 ![numl running](..\images\firstrun.png)